 In life

 I returned to the city, to my empty and orphaned house.
-It seemed to me that life was over and there would be nothing ahead but pain and bitterness.
+It seemed to me that life was over and there would be nothing ahead but pain and bitterness.”

-According to rumors, Kshesinskaya received 100 thousand rubles and a house as the final payment for her relationship with her august lover.
+According to rumors, Kshesinskaya received 100 thousand rubles and a house as final payment for her relationship with her august lover.
 In the future, they most likely never met again.
 But Nikolai periodically helped his ex-girlfriend in absentia in her theatrical affairs.
 Nothing is known about at least one personal meeting between Empress Alexandra Feodorovna and Kshesinskaya.

-Photo frame from the movie
+Photo frame from the film

 To the cinema